pygy/TOML.jl/README.md

 ]
 ```

 The input must be convertible to UTF-8.
-Arbitrary byte strings are not supported, per spec.
+Byte sequences that represent an invalid UTF-8 string will be rejected, per spec.

 The TOML types are converted to their natural Julia counterparts (except datetimes, see below).
 Arrays are typed.